greg-raven/Impeachment-Chronicles/_posts/2016-06-05-we-salute-muhammad-ali-as-a-great-american.md

 ---
-title: 'We salute Muhammad Ali as a great American'
+title: "We salute Muhammad Ali as a great American"
 layout: post
 author:
 - Steve Dettelbach